|Semester 2 Credit Value:||20|

 The lectures are designed to provide students with overviews of the key issues surrounding the relationship between democracy and the constitution, drawing on empirical examples where appropriate.

-The seminars will provide an active learning environment in which the understanding of this relationship will be enhanced and in which theoretical and practical controversies surrounding democracy and the constitution introduced in the lectures can be critically explored in greater depth by students.
+The seminars will provide an active learning environment in which the understanding of this relationship will be enhanced and in which theoretical and practical controversies surrounding democracy and the constitution, as introduced in the lectures, can be critically explored in greater depth by students.